-Brahmacharya And Sexual Energy
+Brahmacharya And Intimate Energy

 However, in the 21st century, practicing celibacy to obtain enlightenment is redundant.
 In fact, all the most famous yoga teachers like T. Krishnamacharya and BKS.
 Iyengar raised families while sharing the practice of yoga and making it mainstream.

-Some spiritual teachers and practitioners believe that we exchange energy with our sexual partners.
+Some spiritual teachers and practitioners believe that we exchange energy with our romantic partners.
 Therefore, if we do not carefully select who we exchange vital energy with, we may take on negativity and lower vibrations and energy levels than our own.

 How to Practice Brahmacharya In Everyday Life

-Sexual energy is just one aspect of Brahmacharya.
+Intimate energy is just one aspect of Brahmacharya.
 Moreover, Brahmacharya does not mean you must make a massive sacrifice like this and deprive yourself of any joy or pleasure.
 Following the path to Brahman or another divine presence simply means living with some self-restraint to protect your vital energy.

 Let’s discuss further how we can incorporate Brahmacharya into our daily lives.